-BUILDING PERMIT UNIFICATION

-The City of Sturgis is surrounded by several other municipalities, including four townships.
+BUILDING PERMIT UNIFICATION The City of Sturgis is surrounded by several other municipalities, including four townships.
 Each of these municipalities has a separate building permit process, with unique fees for service, applications, etc. Often residents of the township or building contractors will contact the City about building permits for projects in one of the townships.
 Contractors often complain of not knowing proper procedures because of the variance between jurisdictions.
 To address these mutual issues and provide a more customer service-friendly atmosphere for citizens and contractors, the partners are working on a collaboration to unify the building permit process for area municipalities.
 Contractors could obtain, submit, and pay for a building permit anywhere in the area; municipalities would then work together to get the permit to the correct jurisdiction for review.

-Proposed Partners: Burr Oak Township, Fawn River Township, Sturgis Township, Sherman Township anticipated at this time.
+Proposed Partners: Burr Oak Township, Fawn River Township, Sturgis Township, Sherman Township Benefits: Increased service provision for citizens and contractors; nominal cost savings are anticipated at this time.